best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 Go into the Spark UI and look at the *SQL* tab which lists the queries that are created from our PySpark code.
 Alternatively, we could use the *Jobs* tab, but the *SQL* tab has more detailed information for our needs here.

 Click on the query with a description that starts with 'csv' and look at the DAG diagram.
+DAG stands for Directed Acyclic Graph and is often used to describe a process.

 ![SQL DAG for csv file scan](../images/cache_file_scan.png)

-This query is glancing at the `animal_rescue.csv` file to get the schema so that following transformations can be validated before being added to the execution plan (it does this becuase we asked Spark to infer the schema).
+This query is glancing at the `animal_rescue.csv` file to get the schema so that following transformations can be validated before being added to the execution plan (it does this because we asked Spark to infer the schema).
 Doing this for large files can take several minutes, so for large data sets use parquet files or Hive tables, which store the schema for you.

 The next three queries (highlighted below) are the functions we have called above.
 Look at the DAG for each query by clicking on the descriptions, what are your observations?